 During the late 1920s and 1930s, Dorothy returned to the stage and starred in several plays on Broadway.
 She also enjoyed working in radio.
 Early in the 1930s, Dorothy and James separated and were divorced in 1935.
 In 1944, Dorothy returned to Hollywood and became popular in the "talkies" starring in Our Hearts Were Young And Gay, and Centennial Summer.
 She returned to Broadway and starred in The Magnificent Yankee and The Man.

-The Dorothy Gish papers are not very extensive.
-The most important series is the photographs.
-These photographs document her life with her mother and Lillian, her films and Broadway plays, and her marriage to and divorce from James Rennie.
-The photographs are individually identified in the inventory and date from approximately 1920 to 1964.
-Only one newsclipping documenting a film tribute to Dorothy Gish held at the Gish Film Theater is included.
-Most helpful is a booklet entitled "Remembering Dorothy Gish" which provides much background information about her and her films and plays.
-Two copies are available and both are signed by Lillian Gish.
-Last, a flag which flew over the United States Capitol on March 11, 1990, given to Lillian Gish in memory of her sister, Dorothy, is located with the Lillian Gish Papers.
-A certificate about the flag is located with the Dorothy Gish Papers.
+The photographs comprising the bulk of the Dorothy Gish Papers document her life with her mother and sister Lillian, her career, and her relationship with James Rennie.
+The images are individually identified in the inventory and date from approximately 1920 to 1964.
+Also included in the collection is a booklet autographed by Lillian Gish, entitled "Remembering Dorothy Gish," and a certificate of authenticity for an American flag which flew over the United States Capitol on Dorothy's birthday, March 11, 1990.
+The flag was presented to Lillian Gish in memory of her sister and is located with the Lillian Gish Papers.

 While working in television, she was asked to star with Lillian Gish in the Broadway play, The Trip to Bountiful.
 She was noticed by director Elia Kazan who asked her to read for the part of Edie for the movie, On the Waterfront (1954).
-She won the role starring with Marlon Brando and won the Oscar for that role.
+She won the role opposite Marlon Brando and won the best supporting actress that year.
 She gave birth to her son, Darrell, only days after winning the Oscar.
-A daughter, Laurette, arrived three years later.
+Her daughter, Laurette, arrived three years later.
 She then starred in That Certain Feeling with Bob Hope in 1956, followed by A Hatful of Rain in 1957.
-Between 1957 and 1972, Eva Marie appeared in varied roles in twelve films.
-She has been very selective and has a record of working with first-rate directors and actors.
+Between 1957 and 1972, Eva Marie appeared in various roles in twelve films, being selective about her projects and known for only working with first-rate directors and actors.
 A few of her films include Raintree County (1957), North by Northwest (1959), Exodus (1960), The Sandpiper (1965), Grand Prix (1966), and The Stalking Moon (1969).
-She has made many films for television and continues to star in stage productions.
+She also made many films for television and performed in numerous stage productions.

-Eva Marie received an honorary degree from Bowling Green State University in 1982 and her husband, Jeffrey Hayden also received an honorary degree in 1991.
-She also received the Distingushed Alumnus Award in 1960 and a theater in University Hall was named for her in 1987.
+In 1982 Eva Marie received an honorary degree from Bowling Green State University and in 1991 her husband, Jeffrey Hayden, received his.
+She was the first to be given a Distinguished Alumnus Award by the university in 1960 and in 1987 the main performance stage on campus in University Hall was named in her honor.
 She and Jeffrey make their home in California.